NCIP/caarray/qa/software/Legacy_API_Test_Suite/README.txt

 	   suite against both the java and grid APIs.
 	2) ant test_java
 	   This command will build and run only the portions of the test suite pertaining to the java API.
-Only the .jar files included in the /lib and lib/java directories will be included in the classpath, confirming the integrity of the dependency directories as provided to end users.
 	3) ant test_grid
 	   This command will build and run only the portions of the test suite pertaining to the grid API.
-Only the .jar files included in the /lib and lib/grid directories will be included in the classpath, confirming the integrity of the dependency directories as provided to end users.

 A test result report .csv file will be written to the 'report' directory upon completion of the test suite.